Rehema Muthamia

-Rehema Muthamia (born 15 March 1996) is an English actress, model, and beauty pageant titleholder who was crowned Miss England 2021 and represented England at Miss World 2022.
+Rehema Muthamia is an English beauty pageant titleholder who was crowned Miss England 2021 and represented England at Miss World 2022.
 Muthamia won the Beauty with A Purpose round, placed Top 27 in the Talent round, and placed overall in the Top 40 at the Miss World final.

 Pageantry

 Miss England 2021

 In August 2021, Muthamia was crowned Miss England 2021, following a unanimous decision from the pageant judges.

 During the competition, Muthamia was nominated for the following awards: